Skip to main content

 5. Make sure you fully complete the question about siblings if relevant (if not, your application may not be considered under this criterion).

-6. Make sure you have completed the appropriate SIF for each school you have applied for and returned to the correct address (if not, your application may not be considered under the appropriate criterion).
+6. If relevant, make sure you have completed the appropriate SIF for each school you have applied for and returned to the correct address (if not, your application may not be considered under the appropriate criterion).

 How places will be allocated